-Consolidation exemption for intermediate holding companies (408 NCC)
+Consolidation exemption for intermediate holding entities (408 NCC)

-The exemption of article 408 NCC implies that an intermediate holding company is not required to prepare consolidated financial statements if the financial data that the intermediate holding company should consolidate has been integrally included in the consolidated financial statements of a larger group.

-Conditional to applying this exemption is that the consolidated financial statements (which include the data of the intermediate holding company) and the management board's report are either prepared in accordance with the stipulations of Directive 2013/34/EU or according to equivalent stipulations.
+The exemption of article 408 NCC implies that an intermediate holding entity is not required to prepare consolidated financial statements if the financial data that the intermediate holding entity should consolidate has been integrally included in the consolidated financial statements of a larger group.
+Conditional to applying this exemption is that the consolidated financial statements (which include the data of the intermediate holding entity) and the management board report are either prepared in accordance with the stipulations of Directive 2013/34/EU or according to equivalent stipulations.